bgruening/galaxy-hub/content/get-started/new-leads/index.md

 | Request your tool to be reviewed, avoid managing your repo alone! | Be a lone wolf.
 The main servers may not want to install your tool as they want to make sure it follows the [**standards**](https://galaxy-iuc-standards.readthedocs.io/en/latest/best_practices.html) they have defined for developing tools. |
 | When you happen to need a tool: Make the tool -> write the training -> set up an event.
 Repeat events and take advantage of Galaxy’s infrastructure (Smorgasbord, CoFests, GCC, etc.) to improve your tool ,maximize its use and receive feedback from the community. | Set to create very specific tools and avoid feedback. |
 | Use already established servers.
 Asking for a subdomain within the [**usegalaxy.eu**](https://usegalaxy.eu/) server is a great option! |Set up a server all by yourself (consider resources, complexity, security issues and more).|

+### Community Onboarding Cookbook

+Here we outline a few "recipes", or set of steps, you can follow to address different aspects of creating, growing and sustaining, a new community.
+We refer to these set of recipes as our **Community Onboarding Cookbook** or **Community Propeller**.
+If you have ideas of new recipes, please do get in touch.

+The recipes vary from some technical aspects and where to find help, as well as the social aspects related to creating a community, and encouraging participating and collaboration.

+There are multiple general guidelines for starting open source communities that you can use, including:

+- [The Turing Way](https://the-turing-way.netlify.app/index.html), which is a handbook for reproducible, ethical and collaborative data science developed in the [Turing Institute](https://www.turing.ac.uk/) UK, includes guidelines on [Managing a New Community and Team](https://the-turing-way.netlify.app/collaboration/new-community)
+- Guidelines on [Starting a community - taking your software to the world](https://www.software.ac.uk/guide/starting-community-taking-your-software-world) published by the UK [Software Sustainability Institute](https://www.software.ac.uk/).
+- The OSSWatch guidelines on [How to build an open source community](http://oss-watch.ac.uk/resources/howtobuildcommunity)
+- [It Takes A Village](https://itav.lyrasis.org/) is a framework for open-source communities (originally from the cultural and scientific heritage domain, but applicable to other areas) to develop sustainability strategies.
+It offers a guidebook, a toolkit and information about their communities.

+Some of the recipes in this cookbook will customize those guidelines to the specific application to the Galaxy Community.